dokku/dokku/README.md

 ## Deploy an App

-Right now Buildstep supports the Node.js, Ruby, and Java buildpacks.
+Right now Buildstep supports the Node.js, Ruby, Python, [and more](https://github.com/progrium/buildstep#supported-buildpacks).
 It's not hard to add more, [go add more](https://github.com/progrium/buildstep#adding-buildpacks)!
 Let's deploy the Heroku Node.js sample app.
 All you have to do is add a remote to name the app.
 It's created on-the-fly.

     $ cd node-js-sample